Let’s go back to the era of flappers, speakeasies, and bootleggers with this list of iconic 1920s cocktails.

 Each sip unleashes bright flavors of raspberry and lemon.
 Plus, the creamy egg-white foam is simply irresistible.

-This cocktail goes down insanely easily, so be sure to prep a big batch when the guests arrive.
+This pretty pink cocktail goes down insanely easily, so be sure to prep a big batch when the guests arrive.

 You can make the Colony Cocktail with vodka or gin, and both yield spectacular results.